geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis/raster/index.rst

   .. includecode:: code/RasterExamples.scala
      :snippet: int-double-get

-  will hold true, except for the case of `NoData`_.
+  will hold true, except for the case of `NoData-0.9.0`_.
 This statement:

   .. includecode:: code/RasterExamples.scala
      :snippet: int-double-isNoData